Krids/lastfm/docs/solution-implementation-plan.md

 ## 📋 **Executive Summary**

-This document outlines a comprehensive implementation plan for analyzing LastFM user listening sessions using enterprise-grade software engineering practices.
-The solution employs Hexagonal Architecture, comprehensive testing strategies, and Spark optimization techniques to deliver a production-ready data engineering solution.
+This document outlines a comprehensive implementation plan for analyzing LastFM user listening sessions using advanced data engineering disciplines.
+The solution employs Hexagonal Architecture with multi-context pipeline design, comprehensive testing strategies, strategic Spark optimization, and data quality as a first-class engineering discipline to deliver a production-ready data engineering solution.

 ---